 Overall Difficulty: 9 out of 10

 You can get a Savage Lynel Crusher from White Maned Lynels, which has a base attack power of 78.
-This is one of the most powerful weapons in the game, and will absolutely wreck Lynels.
+This is one of the most powerful weapons in the game and will absolutely wreck Lynels.
 If you pair this with Urbosa’s Fury, most Lynels won’t even know what hit them.

 The Gold Lynel that Master Mode adds is insanely difficult to beat and is made even harder now that enemies regen health.
-I wouldn’t even dare to fight one of these Lynels until I had the best late-game items possible.
+I wouldn’t dare fight one of these Lynels until I had the best late-game items possible.

 Overall Difficulty: 9.5 out of 10